metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_bucket_v2_manifest.md

 page_title: "k8s_couchbase_com_couchbase_bucket_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "couchbase.com"
 description: |-
-  The CouchbaseBucket resource defines a set of documents in Couchbase server.
-A Couchbase client connects to and operates on a bucket, which provides independent management of a set documents and a security boundary for role based access control.
-A CouchbaseBucket provides replication and persistence for documents contained by it.
+  The CouchbaseBucket resource defines a set of documents in Couchbase server.A Couchbase client connects to and operates on a bucket, which provides independentmanagement of a set documents and a security boundary for role based access control.A CouchbaseBucket provides replication and persistence for documents contained by it.
 ---

 # k8s_couchbase_com_couchbase_bucket_v2_manifest (Data Source)

-The CouchbaseBucket resource defines a set of documents in Couchbase server.
-A Couchbase client connects to and operates on a bucket, which provides independent management of a set documents and a security boundary for role based access control.
-A CouchbaseBucket provides replication and persistence for documents contained by it.
+The CouchbaseBucket resource defines a set of documents in Couchbase server.A Couchbase client connects to and operates on a bucket, which provides independentmanagement of a set documents and a security boundary for role based access control.A CouchbaseBucket provides replication and persistence for documents contained by it.

 ## Example Usage